johnyjosh/VsoRollupItems/README.md

 The "skipTag" is used in projectcosts.js to exclude certain items from processing, especially the summarized The "cutlineTag" is the marker for where the script will stop processing.

-5. Create a config\donotcheckin_{blah}.json file with information about the area paths you want to process and the capacity limit you want to apply for the cutline analysis from projectcosts.js:
+5. Create a config\donotcheckin_{blah}.json file with information about the area paths you want to process and the capacity limit you want to apply for the cutline analysis from projectcosts.js.
+You can have multiple of these so that you can manage multiple backlogs independently.
 ```
 {
     "comment": "This file has sensitive information and should never be checked into a public github.",